 Manipulations

-Study 1
+Scenario 1

-Study 1 had no manipulations and contrasted waste versus no waste in a single scenario describing two people.
+Scenario 1 had no manipulations and contrasted waste versus no waste in a single scenario describing two people.
 Participants were presented with a movie package scenario where Mr. Munn faced the appearance of wastefulness for overspending - He was offered a 3-movie bundle but decided to buy 2 single tickets, and then faced the decision of whether to purchase the third ticket for the original price.
 Mr. Fry was described as having no option for a movie-bundle, therefore buying the third ticket should be less of a waste.
 Participants indicated which of the two was more likely (or equally likely) to purchase the third ticket.
 The order of choice was randomized.

-Study 2:
+Scenario 2

-Participants were randomly assigned to either underutilization (waste) or control (less waste) conditions.
+Participants were randomly assigned to either Waste (no rebate) or No waste (rebate) conditions.
 They read a scenario involving the purchase of a new tax program package, given that the program purchased the previous year had become obsolete due to alterations in tax legislation.
 In the underutilization condition, participants read that they could purchase the new tax program on sale for $100.
 While in the control condition, participants read that they could use the old program to get a $60 rebate and then purchase the new tax program for $100 ($160 minus the $60 rebate).
 Participants then indicated their decision on whether to purchase the new software package or not (do taxes manually).

-Study 3:
+Scenario 3

 Participants were randomly assigned to one of two conditions.
 Participants read a sunk cost scenario of a failing tent project and facing the choice of whether to proceed with the project or to abandon and sell it.
-In the less-waste (“Sell to roofer”) condition, participants sell the project to a roofer who can utilize the remaining tent material.
+In the no-waste (“Sell to roofer”) condition, participants sell the project to a roofer who can utilize the remaining tent material.
 In the waste (“Sell for its scrap value”) condition, participants sell the material for scrap value, which would appear wasteful.
 The selling price was the same in both conditions, with the only difference between whether the materials served a purpose beyond scrap value.

 Comprehension checks

-We designed two multiple-choice questions for each condition as a comprehension check to ensure participants understood the scenario content.
+We added two multiple-choice questions for each scenario as comprehension checks to ensure participants understood the scenario content.
 One question was about the general scenario context, and the second was about the manipulation.
 Participants had to answer these questions correctly before proceeding to the next stage to answer the dependent measures.